MOHAMEDBAKULY/MOHAMEDBAKULY/README.md

 # 👋 Hi, folks!
 I'm Mohamed Bakuly.

-<p>I am a dedicated frontend developer passionate about CSS and UX/UI Design.
-I love sharing Twitter web development tips and am diving deeper into ReactJS.
-I'm also building *PhotoHive*, a platform connecting creatives.</p>
+<p>I am a Design Engineer and a Student of Psychology.
+I love sharing web development tips and am diving deeper into ReactJS.
+I'm also building *FotoAlly*, a platform connecting creatives.</p>

 ### 💡 More Facts About Me!